-- Enter student’s PIN and FAFSA password (created at time of original filing)
+- Enter student’s PIN and FAFSA password (created at the time of original filing)

 - Select the ‘Financial Information’ tab

-Parent information is displayed first (if student is dependent).
+Parent information is displayed first (if the student is dependent).

 - Select ‘Already Completed’ from the drop-down box for the question ‘For 20xx, have your parents completed their IRS income tax return or another tax return?’